Todd White (pastor)

 Todd White is an American pastor and evangelist.
 He is founder and President of Lifestyle Christianity University in Watauga, Texas.

-White is a former drug addict and atheist, and dates his conversion to 2004.
+White is a former drug addict and former atheist, and dates his conversion to 2004.
 He is the author of Life is Short - Leave a Legacy (2020).
 He was criticized in the documentary American Gospel: Christ Alone and responded by calling it "demonically inspired".

 In 2022, White revealed that he has a heart condition in which his heart pumps at limited capacity.

+He has sparked controversy by teaching the prosperity gospel, claiming to cast out demons, and telling people to discard prescription medications.